onanapower/coding_quiz_game/README.md

 ## Copywrights

-code from obigabit with support from tutors and group mates
+code from obigabit with support from tutors and group mates.
+Was submitted before but due to poor marks, it was resubmitted after copying the first code and refacored it